 It’s been brilliant, and tough.
 Writing is one thing; the road to publication is more complex.
 Painful.
 Confusing.
 So much is out of your control.
 I found I started to worry about getting published, which I hadn’t before.
 It sounds mad, but I always felt confident that would happen, and my job was to be a good enough writer when it did.
 I’ve learned to trust my judgment, and not seek approval.
 In between edits, I researched another book, learned how to write a film script.

-When did Hurts So Good go out on submission?
+When did THE HURTING go out on submission?

 Sallyanne sent it out to a select group of editors, shortly after the Frankfurt Book Festival.
 A few publishers expressed strong interest, but I knew as soon as we spoke to Chicken House it was a fit, spookily like love at first sight!!